Volcanism and Active Geology of the island of Hawai'i (Field-based course)

 The course will begin and end in Hilo, Hawaii.
 Students will be expected to arrive

-in Hilo on January 5, and will be free to leave Hilo on January 13 by the middle of
+in Hilo on January 5, and will be free to leave Hilo on January 13 in the evening,

 January 5 Students gather, introduction

 January 6 Overview of Kilauea caldera, Tree molds, lower East Rift Zone